13 Domain Road,Whakatāne 3120

 Facsimile: 07 307 1475

-Innovation, advanced technology and cultural design elements are features of a new campus built by Te Whare Wānanga o Awanuiārangi to help transform educational outcomes for Māori.
+Innovation, advanced technology and cultural design elements are features of the campus built by Te Whare Wānanga o Awanuiārangi to help transform educational outcomes for Māori.

 The new facilities were opened in December 2012 in Whakatāne, headquarters for the institution’s educational activities throughout Aotearoa and internationally.
 The complex features the high-tech Mark Laws Media Centre, teaching suites and lecture theatres with advanced video conferencing facilities that will connect students, lecturers and their peers nationally and worldwide.